bmurrtech/0-100-days-cloud-engineer/README.md

 y
 ```

--Now to resize the storage to the maxium size available on the target HD:
+-Now to resize the storage to the maximum size available on the target HD:

 ```sh
 lvresize -l +100%FREE /dev/pve/root